xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `transferToUnwrap`

 This function is called by a relayer when a user initiates a token transfer from another blockchain.
-The originating order may come from an EVM chain (via [`sendMessageWithToken`](#sendmessagewithtoken)), or from a non-EVM chain like Stacks or Solana.
-Relayers listen for the corresponding event on the source chain and call [`transferToUnwrap`](#transfertounwrap) on the destination chain, supplying the recipient, token, amount, a salt (usually the source chain order hash), and an array of validator signatures (proofs).
-The contract verifies these proofs and generates an EIP-712-compliant hash, which acts as a unique identifier for each transfer.
+The originating order may come from an EVM chain (via [`sendMessageWithToken`](#sendmessagewithtoken)), or from a non-EVM chain like Stacks, Bitcoin or Solana.
+Relayers listen for the corresponding event on the source chain and call [`transferToUnwrap`](#transfertounwrap) on the destination chain, supplying the recipient, token, amount, a salt (usually the source chain transaction), and an array of validator signatures (proofs).
+The contract verifies these proofs and generates an EIP-712-compliant hash, which acts as a unique identifier for each order.

 ##### Parameters
 ```solidity